 If you have any questions regarding shipping, please contact firstname.lastname@example.org and/or speak to your Area Manager during the event.

 Where To Stay:

 Hotels are selling out fast.
 Early booking is strongly recommended to secure your room, as discounted Maker Faire room rates and availability are limited.
-See the Hotels
+Link coming soon.

 There are three major airports nearby: San Francisco International (SFO), Oakland International (OAK), and San Jose International (SJC).
 San Francisco International (SFO) is the closest to the event center and recommended hotels.

 Tips for Out of Towners